 Pre-Imperial Airawa Tribes

-Pre-imperial Airawa tribes lived in regional networks centered on Mother Trees.
+Pre-imperial Airawa tribes lived in regional networks centered on Matriarch Trees.
 Their politics were local, ecological, and memory-dependent.

 Strengths